GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 ## Overview

-In this project, I designed a stable flight controller for a commercially available biomimetic agile bird-like robot called **MetaFly**, capable of sustained flights of upto **2 minutes** in a closed **confined space**.
+In this project, I designed a stable flight controller for a commercially available biomimetic agile bird-like robot called **MetaFly**, thereby making it capable of sustained flights of upto **2 minutes** in a closed **confined space**, as opposed to 10 seconds by a human operator.
-I also developed the complete end-to-end system for testing high-level control policies by interfacing with the MetaFly's **RF transmitter** and an OptiTrack **motion capture system** through **ROS2**.
+I also developed the complete end-to-end system for testing high-level control policies by interfacing with the MetaFly's **RF transmitter** and an OptiTrack **motion capture system** using **ROS2**.
-The aim of this project was to investigate the controls, and to build a substantial body of foundational work towards using the MetaFly as a generalized robot platform.
+The aim of this project was to investigate the dynamics and controls of the MetaFly, and to build a substantial body of foundational work towards using the MetaFly as a generalized robot platform.
 This project was successful in developing a stable controller for indoor flight.

 <figure align = "center">